yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         - asof-dated Cleared Balance is ILLOGICAL, so uses the calculated asof-dated Balance               ** WARNING **

         - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED

+INC/EXP Date Range: Simple Explanation - Refer to Detail at USING Categories

+Display Currency: Simple Explanation

+CALCULATIONS TO BALANCES:

 - Average by options:
     - Changes the final calculated balance into an average.
 Specify the number to divide by (DEFAULT 1.0)